Our goal is to collaborate with the community, rather than serve the community.

 What did you find to be the most challenging aspect of your volunteer activity?

 So far, communication between our chapter and our partners in Uganda has been very difficult which is understandable given the circumstance.
 There is a lot coordination that needs to happen before we can implement a system that is agreed upon with all interested parties.
 Of course, time is always tough to come by as well.
 A lot of work has to go into the engineering and EWB reporting process that our chapter members are accomplishing on top of their full time jobs, which again speaks to their dedication to the work.

-What, for you, has been the most important lesson?
+What has been the most important lesson you've learned?

 Be thankful for infrastructure.
 Paved roads, reliable electricity, running water.
 I sometimes take these things for granted, but they are fundamental pillars of modern civilization, and there are still those out there without access.